 Tone Mapping in Unreal Engine

 You can use certain tone mapping effects in Unreal Engine on Meta Quest without incurring the traditional performance cost associated with tone mapping.
-The Meta Quest integration can render tone mapping with as little as 600 microseconds of additional render time because it uses Vulkan subpasses instead of Unreal Engine’s Mobile HDR mode or an additional render pass.
-This feature is only available in the Oculus-VR fork of UE using Vulkan.
+The Meta Quest integration can render tone mapping with approximately 600 microseconds of additional render time, though actual performance varies by device and scene complexity.
+This is possible because the integration uses Vulkan subpasses instead of Unreal Engine’s Mobile HDR mode or an additional render pass.

 The Vulkan Tonemap Subpass supports the following post process effects: